AdamUlicny/SongbirdGuildsMasters/README.md

 - graphs (**ggplot2**)

 ## The Data
-There are multiple kinds of datasets included
+There are multiple kinds of datasets included:

 **Field data**
-- my own data collected during 2 fieldwork seasons
+- my own data collected during 2 fieldwork seasons (2023&2024)

 **Data scraped from literature**
 - data from "foraging" papers with compatible methodology to mine